Soft Autumn: The Ultimate Guide

 In your own colours, your eyes will sparkle and your skin will have a gentle glow.

-Add makeup that is shinier than you are, and the sparkle in your eyes is killed instantly, and your skin dulled.
+Add makeup that is shinier than you are, and you’re likely to reduce the sparkle in your eyes by comparison.

 If you’re getting married, congratulations!